akrutchins/Ion-Ejection-from-MultiQ/README.md

   - Excited ions are either:
     - Pushed towards the plate by the tapered electric field of the squeezed rods, overcoming the potential barrier and exiting the trap.
     - Returned to the confinement region of the MultiQ.
+    - Killed in the collision with the electrodes.

 - **Potential Calculations:**
   Before simulating ion motion, the program calculates three potentials: